 Use this back-to-school season to delegate baking to your children as much as you can.
 Sure, it takes effort and patience from you.
 But it’s worth all the effort because baking memories last a lifetime.
 Fond baking memories are what stirs up comfort food nostalgia.
 Purchase a kids’ cookbook like “Kid Chef Bakes for the Holidays”, available on Amazon:

 Cake won’t be listed on nourishing food lists (though bread might be), but the baking project did teach a little girl that baking is part of food science.

-What to feed kids during distance learning or at any other time is more than just a list of healthy foods.
+What to feed kids – during distance learning or any other time – is more than just coming up with a list of healthy foods.
 They need to see that we, their parents and grandparents, are also consuming the same healthy foods.
 If we have a weakness with cake or bread (preaching to myself), likely, they will, too.
 The key, according to the healthline.com article, is eat the bread or cake but limit it to one piece.

 So go ahead and allow your kids to eat their junk food, dessert, or whatever their comfort food is.
 But pair it with a protein, a meat or slice of cheese.
 It will help keep them full and, perhaps, make them want less junk food.

 Check out “20 Secrets for Eating Bread Without Getting Fat” on eat this.com.
 Bread doesn’t have to be off limits.
 It can help, though, to eat it with protein and/or fiber.
 And what kid doesn’t like a sandwich?